International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 Predefined states are: `REQUESTED`, `STARTED`, `SUSPENDED`, `REQUESTED`, `COMPLETED`, and `TERMINATED`.

-If the transfer process does not exist or the client is not authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 404 (Not Found) response.
+If the [Transfer Process](./transfer.process.protocol.md#ack---transferprocess) does not exist or the client is not authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 404 (Not Found) response.

 ### 2.5 The provider `transfers/request` resource

 #### 2.5.1 POST

-A transfer process is started and placed in the `REQUESTED` state when a consumer POSTs a [TransferRequestMessage](./transfer.process.protocol.md#1-transferrequestmessage) to `transfers/request`:
+A [Transfer Process](../model/terminology.md#transfer-process) is started and placed in the `REQUESTED` state when a consumer POSTs a [TransferRequestMessage](./transfer.process.protocol.md#1-transferrequestmessage) to `transfers/request`:

  ```